For Immediate Release:

-From June 2019 to June 2020, all fifteen areas lost jobs with the largest percentage losses in the Barnstable, Pittsfield, Haverhill-Newburyport-Amesbury, Lynn-Saugus-Marblehead, and Lawrence-Methuen-Salem areas.
+From September 2019 to September 2020, all fifteen areas lost jobs with the largest percentage losses in the Barnstable, Springfield, Haverhill-Newburyport-Amesbury, Lowell-Billerica-Chelmsford, and Lawrence-Methuen-Salem areas.

 The unadjusted unemployment rates and job estimates for the labor market areas reflect seasonal fluctuations and therefore may show different levels and trends than the statewide seasonally adjusted estimates.